Gluten-free lemon cookies that are also vegan, paleo, easy to make and have a delicious frosting!

 - Preheat the oven to 350°F (176°C) and line a baking sheet with a piece of parchment paper.

-- For the large cookies pictured, roll into six 50-gram balls.
-For smaller, more reasonably-sized cookies, roll into nine 35-gram balls.
+- Roll into nine 35-gram balls.
 Place 3" apart on the prepared baking sheet and press the balls down slightly with your palm.

 - Bake the smaller cookies for 10-12 minutes and the larger cookies for 12-15 minutes or until the cookies have lightly browned (not just the edges but also the middle of the cookies).
 The cookies may crackle a little.